Matrix questions let you ask respondents to rate multiple items within a single question.

 How to create a Matrix question

 2. Now enter the first thing you want people to rate as a sub question.
-You’ll need to select a question type for the sub question from the Block Settings drop-down menu.
+You’ll need to select a question type for the sub question from the Question settings drop-down menu.
 You can use either Rating or Opinion Scale (in this example, we’re using Rating).

 4. Finish adding all of the items you want people to rate as sub questions.
-If you are using Rating questions be sure to tinker with the Block settings as we did in the previous step.
+If you are using Rating questions be sure to tinker with Question settings as we did in the previous step.